oslabs-beta/Morpheus/DEV_README.md

 ## AWS Setup

-1. Set up access to AWS Bedrock LLM modes
+1. Set up access to AWS Bedrock LLM models
    1a.
-Login into your AWS account
+Log into your AWS account
    1b.
 Navigate to Amazon Bedrock and click `Get started` 1c.
 Look for `Bedrock configurations` and click on `model access` on the bottom left of the sidebar 1d.
 Make note of which region you are in on the top right corner